How to Create and Compile an Annual Report for Your Small BusinessCorrect annual reporting could be the difference between failing and succeeding.

 The best up-to-date data from the U.S. Small Business Administration puts the number of small businesses in the United States at nearly 29 million.1 So how can you make sure your business stands out and continues to grow?
 Careful attention to annual reporting could help.

-The law requires publicly traded companies to keep shareholders informed with annual financial statements, but many other organizations—from well-known nonprofits to budding LLCs—prepare them as well.
+The law requires publicly traded companies to keep shareholders informed with annual small business financial statements, but many other organizations—from well-known nonprofits to budding LLCs—prepare them as well.
 An annual report, also known as a yearly statement, covers the current state of a company, its future goals, and a comprehensive financial breakdown of the past year for interested parties.
 For your small business, the complete and honest picture of your company’s performance in an annual report can help you make essential decisions for your business’s growth.

 After reading this article, you will better understand what an annual report covers, how it can benefit businesses of all sizes, and how different reports are typically filed.
 We’ll also take a look at several outsourcing options for yearly report preparation.

-Contents of an annual report
+What is included in an annual report

 Individual states require all US businesses to update company information through annual reporting.
 Furthermore, large corporations must craft yearly statements to inform potential and current investors of the company’s performance over the previous year.
 While you might not have to prepare reports for a large crowd of investors, your small business can still learn and benefit from annual reports that are adapted to fit your unique situation.